 Mapping out key project milestones is crucial for any RevOps program.
 It not only helps you understand how you'll get from point A to point B, but it also enables you to track progress, communicate the plan to stakeholders, and identify potential roadblocks before they become showstoppers.
 Consider following these steps:

-3. Size up the gap.
+Size up the gap.
 By identifying the gap between your current state and the desired future state, you can effectively prioritize tasks and allocate resources.
-This crucial step ensures that you're on the right track towards achieving your objectives and making a real business impact.
+This crucial step makes sure that you're on the right track towards achieving your objectives and making a real business impact.

-4. Outline the order of operations.
+Outline the order of operations.
 Outline the order of operations by mapping out the sequence of tasks necessary to reach the desired future state.
-This will help you identify dependencies between teams and tasks involved in the project, ensuring a smooth and efficient execution.
+This will help you identify dependencies between teams and tasks involved in the project, providing a smooth and efficient execution.

-7. Note milestone status.
+Note milestone status.
 To maintain transparency of the project's progress, use a tracking tool and categorize milestones as "In-progress," "Completed," or "Not Started."
-This ensures that everyone involved is up-to-date on the project's status and any necessary actions that need to be taken.
+This guarantees that everyone involved is up-to-date on the project's status and any necessary actions that need to be taken.

-Stay laser-focused on the core objectives to avoid getting sidetracked by tangential issues
+Stay laser-focused on core objectives to avoid getting sidetracked by tangential issues

 While it may be tempting to tackle additional problems that arise along the way, it's essential to remain committed to the main goals to ensure successful project outcomes.
 By prioritizing the core objectives, you can allocate resources and time more efficiently, resulting in a more streamlined project execution.